Lead Poisoning Data

 The World Health Organization has studied the rise in lead contamination across the globe and concluded that children are much more likely to suffer severe complications from lead exposure than adults.
 Some of the data used to come to this conclusion follow below.

-- Children consume more air, food and liquid proportional to their body mass than adults do.
-This means that the concentration of lead in their bodies is almost always going to be higher than in adults who have received the same exposure.
+- Children consume more air, food, and liquid proportional to their body mass than adults do.
+This increase of nutritional intake means that the concentration of lead in their bodies is almost always going to be higher than in adults who have received the same exposure.

 - Younger children are more curious, and thus more likely to explore contaminated areas or come across contaminated objects.
 In their infancy, they often explore things with their mouths— increasing their exposure to lead via toys, chipped paint or lead dust.

 - Children have less control over their environment than their adults do, meaning they are often helpless to leave an environment that is unhealthy.

 - Lead particles that enter the body inevitably make their way into the bones.
 This action has a severe impact on children in the womb because the lead that has built up in the mother’s bones is removed and passed onto the unborn child.
 When the child is exposed, it can impact the development of the brain or nervous system.

 - Adults only absorb about 10% of the lead they ingest.
 Children absorb 50%, placing them at a much higher risk of developing medical complications.

 - When children are exposed to lead in their early years, it has been shown that the lead damages their DNA and makes them more likely to encounter genetic diseases when they are adults.

 In addition to the findings by the CDC and WHO, studies have shown that children were far more likely to underperform on standardized tests when suffering from lead poisoning.
 Our Chicago lead contamination lawyers have noticed a rate of as high as 50% of children falling behind their peers in school when lead poisoning has become apparent.

 What to Do Following a Diagnosis of Lead Poisoning